How to Price a Job as a Tradesperson in 2026

 - Hold firm — customers who only want the cheapest price are often the hardest to work with

 The jobs you want are from customers who value quality.
-Winning work by being the cheapest is a race you don’t want to win.
+Winning work by being cheapest is a race you don't want to win.

 A Simple Pricing Formula